 Frankenstein was first published in 1818 and a second edited edition was published in 1823.
 It follows the narrative of Victor Frankenstein, a young student from Geneva who decides to create life and solve the mysteries of God himself.

-Of course, we all know this doesn’t go to plan and his protegee is in fact a hideous creature (who is not called Frankenstein).
+Of course, we all know this doesn’t go to plan and his protegee is, in fact, a hideous creature (who is not called Frankenstein).
 Shunned by his creator the creature is left to haunt the earth utterly alone, as humans tend to run away screaming in his presence (poor guy).

-He soon discovers a cottage of kind village folk and soon learns language, and morals through observing their everyday lives, however he is again shunned when he declares himself to them and is forced to flee.
+He soon discovers a cottage of kind village folk and soon learns language, and morals through observing their everyday lives, however, he is again shunned when he declares himself to them and is forced to flee.

-In a fury the creature confronts his creator and begs him to make a ‘wife’ so that he can spend the rest of his days of solitude with his similarly exiled companion.
+In a fury, the creature confronts his creator and begs him to make a ‘wife’ so that he can spend the rest of his days of solitude with his similarly exiled companion.
 But will Frankenstein agree?
 And what effect would that have on his morality?

 Frankenstein asks many questions on science, morality and the importance of paternal upbringing.
-Although a short book it is jam packed with an exciting story and leaves the reader questioning life itself.
+Although a short book, it is jam-packed with an exciting story and leaves the reader questioning life itself.

 The Picture of Dorian Gray by Oscar Wilde

 What would this list be without Dorian Gray?!
-Those who know me are aware of my deep devotion of this book, so of course it made the list!
+Those who know me are aware of my deep devotion of this book, so of course, it made the list!

 Dorian Gray was first published in 1890 and caused quite a stir.

 Dorian Gray is a handsome young man who is introduced to the reader as his portrait is painted by his artist friend Basil.
-When Lord Henry visits his old friend he is delighted to meet Dorian for the first time and its instantly enamoured with him.
+When Lord Henry visits his old friend he is delighted to meet Dorian for the first time and is instantly enamoured with him.